michaelcullum/yukari/README.md

 # Failnet -- PHP-based IRC Bot

-Failnet is an IRC bot built in PHP5 Object Oriented Programming, and mainly designed for use with channel management.
+Failnet is an IRC bot built in PHP 5.3 Object Oriented Programming, and mainly designed for use with channel management.

 **Version**:	*3.0.0*